yangyaczz/snspeedrun/README.md

 📱 Open <http://localhost:3000> to see the app.

 > 👩‍💻 Rerun `yarn deploy` whenever you want to deploy new contracts to the frontend.
+If you haven't made any contract changes, you can run `yarn deploy:reset` for a completely fresh deploy.

 🔏 Now you are ready to edit your smart contract `Staker.cairo` in `packages/sfoundry/contracts`.

 ---

 ⚗️ At this point you will need to know basic Cairo syntax.
-If not, you can pick it up quickly by tinkering with concepts from [📑 The Cairo Book](https://book.cairo-lang.org/ch13-00-introduction-to-starknet-smart-contracts.html) using [🏗️ Scaffold-Stark-2](https://www.scaffoldstark.com/).
+If not, you can pick it up quickly by tinkering with concepts from [📑 The Cairo Book](https://book.cairo-lang.org/ch13-00-introduction-to-starknet-smart-contracts.html) using [🏗️ Scaffold-Stark](https://www.scaffoldstark.com/).
 (In particular:  Contract's State, storage variables, interface, mappings, events, traits, constructor, and public/private functions.)

 ---